darshansavalia/-longest-common-subsequence_Python/README.md

 Technology used :- Python

-Project Structure:- There is a Zip file, All three files are in this Zip folder.
+Project Structure:- There are three file with different names, LCS_BF.py, LCS_DP.py and LCS_DP_CB.py,
-		            There are three file with different names, LCS_BF.py, LCS_DP.py and LCS_DP_CB.py, which is main file of the project.
+	            which is main file of the project.
 LCS1.txt data file is used in LCS_BF.py and LCS_DP.py for file read.
 	            LCS2.txt is for LCS_DP_CB

 Purpose :- Implement the LCS - Dynamic  Programming, Brute Force and Dynamic Programming approach with b and c arrays.